Sexual assault is any unwanted or forced sexual activity without a person's consent.

 Sexual Misconduct Officers provide a single point of contact at JCU for a person who has been subject to Sexual Harassment or Sexual Assault, or to the manager or person supporting that person.
-Sexual Misconduct Officers, or the Student Equity and Wellbeing counsellors can assist people to access support, and/or make a Report or Complaint in line with the Sexual Assault Procedures.
+Sexual Misconduct Officers can assist people to access support, and/or make a Report or Complaint.

 Reporting an Incident of Sexual Misconduct to JCU

 Report an incident that you have been subjected to.
 You are able to, but do not have to, identify yourself or the other people involved in the incident.
 You are able to provide as much or as little information as you feel comfortable to share.